Hyperbolicity for log canonical pairs and the cone theorem: Proof of theorem

-\begin{remark} In Section \ref{proof.sect}, we proved the following (very) weak version of (quasi log canonical) subadjunction.
-Surely, this is not the most desirable version of subadjunction that it is expected to hold, as we explain below.
+\begin{remark} In the course of the proof of \ref{main.thm}, we have shown the following (very) weak version of (quasi log canonical) subadjunction.
+Surely, this is not the most desirable version of subadjunction that is expected to hold, as we explain below.